csabaordog/django-todo-app/README.md

 # To Do App - Django

 This is a basic To Do Application in Django, with a React frontend.
 The application allows users to create, update, and delete tasks.
-Each task has a title, description, due date, and status.
+Each task has a title, description, creation date, due date, and status.

 ## Features